The 13 Best Dog-Friendly Activities in Dallas-Fort Worth

 Frolic with Fido in the fresh air

-Now that triple-digit weather is (hopefully) behind us, fall is one of the best times to explore all the natural wonders around Dallas-Fort Worth without breaking into a clothes-soaking sweat.
-Not every outdoor venue welcomes dogs, but you’ll always find Big Dog Energy at the Katy Trail and nearly every square inch surrounding White Rock Lake, including on the lake thanks to White Rock Paddle Co., where dogs under 50 pounds can tag along with you on your rented kayak.
+Now that triple-digit weather is almost behind us, fall is one of the best times to explore all the natural wonders around Dallas-Fort Worth without breaking into a clothes-soaking sweat.
+Not every outdoor venue welcomes dogs, but you’ll always find Big Dog Energy on the Katy Trail and nearly every square inch surrounding White Rock Lake, including on the lake thanks to White Rock Paddle Co., where dogs under 50 pounds can tag along with you on your rented kayak.
 To truly get out of the hustle and bustle of the city, head to the Cedar Ridge Preserve or the Oak Cliff Nature Preserve, where an endless array of creatures will keep your dog thoroughly engaged as you comb the trails.

 Explore downtown’s dog-friendly escapes